 Thrombophilias are a group of health conditions that increase a patient's chances of developing abnormal blood clots.
 If you have a form of thrombophilia, the professionals at Arizona Associates for Reproductive Health can provide options to help ensure a safe, complication-free pregnancy.
-To learn more about our expertise assisting patients with blood clotting during pregnancy, contact our Scottsdale, AZ, practice today and schedule your consultation.
+To learn more about our expertise assisting patients experiencing blood clots during pregnancy, contact our Phoenix, AZ, practice today and schedule your consultation.

 - Deep vein thrombosis (DVT): this condition usually occurs in the veins of the legs.
 Symptoms include swelling, pain, a sensation of warmth, and redness on the skin around the clot.